 In addition to the above airlines, there are a number of other major airlines that are highly regarded by many pet owners, the go-to options to fly with your pet, even though they don’t offer extra pet-friendly features.

-Also consider flying with your pet on Air France, KLM, Lufthansa, Delta Airlines and United Airlines.
-These European and U.S. airlines most frequently come up as recommended airlines to fly with your pet.
+Also consider flying with your pet on Air France, KLM, Lufthansa and Delta Airlines.
+These European and U.S. airlines most frequently come up as recommended airlines to fly with your pet, particularly when flying internationally.

 More Airlines That Allow You to Buy a Seat